Environment

 Sustainable IT Solutions

-The Nutanix Cloud Platform solution helps both Nutanix and our customers consolidate resources to a unified platform with automation, insights, and flexibility - providing a strong base to help IT teams move towards mitigating environmental impact.
+Nutanix is positioned to help itself and its customers realize sustainable outcomes from IT infrastructure.
+The Nutanix Cloud Platform solution helps consolidate resources into a unified software platform with automation, insights, and flexibility, providing a strong foundation for IT teams to move toward mitigating environmental impact.
 For more, go here.

 Save Space and Energy

-On average, customers that shared their experiences using the Nutanix Cloud Infrastructure (NCI) solution reported over a 70% space savings and a 50% energy savings versus their legacy systems.1
+On average, customers that shared their experiences using the Nutanix Cloud Infrastructure (NCI) solution reported approximately a 66% space savings and a 50% energy savings after updating their legacy systems.1

 Reduce Emissions

-Move workloads between environments quickly - and without refactoring.
-In some cases, shifting a workload to a different location can make more than a 3X reduction in emissions.2
+Move workloads between environments quickly—and without refactoring.
+In some cases, shifting a workload to a different location can result in a more than 3X reduction in emissions.2

 Optimize IT Management

-1. These space or energy savings claims are average results based on case studies of over 50 representative Nutanix customers that are publicly available on the Nutanix website as of October 10, 2024.
+1 These space or energy savings claims are average results based on case studies of representative Nutanix customers that are publicly available on the Nutanix website as of December 10, 2025, and were initially published between Jan 1, 2023, and Dec 10, 2025.
 Because potential customer outcomes depend on a variety of factors including their use case, individual requirements, and operating environments, these accounts should not be construed to be a promise or obligation to deliver specific outcomes.
 We invite you to contact Nutanix here to discuss how we may be able to provide an optimal solution for your specific circumstances.

 Customer Impact

-Nutanix’s internal datacenters are essential to our business and account for about 84% of Nutanix’s total energy consumption.
-Using our own cloud platform to virtualize workloads has helped to make our datacenters highly efficient.
-Our software-enabled design allowed us to achieve greater datacenter density, which translates into lower capital and operational expenses.
-Further, we were able to achieve increased energy savings and a simplified hybrid multicloud environment – improvements that speak directly to our commitment to performance, scalability, and reliability.
+Nutanix datacenters are essential to our business and account for about 80% of the company’s total energy consumption.
+The Nutanix Cloud Platform software allows us to manage virtual machines and cloud native workloads efficiently.
+Our software-defined infrastructure and modern hardware design allow us to achieve datacenter density, which translates into lower capital and operational expenses.
+Our hybrid multicloud operations reflect our commitment to performance, scalability, reliability, and sustainability.

 Since 2018, we’ve selected datacenter providers that prioritize energy and resource efficiency and power usage effectiveness (PUE).
 These providers offer renewable energy options and closely control water consumption.
-For example, in FY24, we moved IT workloads from a less optimized datacenter as its lease ended to one of these datacenter providers offering better sustainability performance.
+In FY25, we continued to prioritize renewable energy in our datacenters.

 Office Buildings and Facilities

 Our efficiency efforts remain a top priority for our Nutanix workplaces.
-In FY24, we concluded our HQ consolidation project, which began in 2022.
-This project reduced our largest location, which was a fivebuilding campus at our headquarters, from 440,000 square feet to just under 216,000 square feet, a 51% reduction.
+Our HQ consolidation project, which began in 2022, was completed in FY25.
+This project reduced our largest location, our five-building headquarters, from 440,000 square feet to just under 216,000 square feet, a 51% reduction.
 Several of the vacated buildings used natural gas, which in prior years contributed to our Scope 1 emissions.
-Although some of these buildings didn’t completely close until late in 2024, we’ve already observed a 17% reduction in Scope 1 emissions compared to FY23 as a result.
+As a result, we've observed a 33% reduction in Scope 1 emissions in FY25 compared to our base year of FY23.*

-Much of the resources used in the downsized office space, such as furniture and electronic equipment, was repurposed in the remaining office space, or donated to Greener Source, Resource Area For Teaching (RAFT), a local Boys & Girls Club, a local high school, and corporate e-waste partners.
+Many of the resources used in the downsized office space, such as furniture and electronic equipment, were repurposed in the remaining office space or donated to Greener Source, Resource Area for Teaching (RAFT), a local Boys & Girls Club, a local high school, and corporate e-waste partners.
 We aspire to use this model globally to repurpose as many resources as possible when consolidating, building new, or moving existing workspaces.

 • Recycling at all locations